-These statements have revealed the widespread nature and extent of institutional child sexual abuse, and highlighted the social stigmas and legal shortcomings that contribute to the historic lack of accountability for crimes of this nature in Australia.
+These statements have revealed the widespread nature and extent of institutional child sexual abuse and highlighted the social stigmas and legal shortcomings that contribute to the historical lack of accountability for crimes of this nature in Australia.

 Shine Lawyers’ contribution to the Royal Commission

 The Abuse team at Shine Lawyers have been working with victims and the Royal Commission since its foundation.
 Through their committed partnerships, Shine Lawyers have sought justice for survivors of abuse in several institutions (including HMAS Leuwin, and within the Jehovah’s Witness organisation and Anglican Church), and have contributed to the introduction of significant legislative changes to prevent the incidence of child sexual abuse being turned away in the future.